-Because non-liturgical Protestants formed the ethos of America nearly all of his little experience with religious communal celebrations.
+Because non-liturgical Protestants formed the ethos of America many of us have little experience with religious communal celebrations.
 Often they involve parades, food, music, and a physical embodiment of a particular belief or historical event.
 Below, for example, is footage from the festival on the Greek island of Cephalonia, where the relics of St. Gerasimos reside.
 On the saint’s feast day, one such embodiment happens when the body of St. Gerasimos “passes over” the town.

 The French Revolution sought to transform all of French society.
 To do so, the revolutionary leaders recognized that they needed to eliminate Catholicism from the hearts and minds of the people–easier said then done.
 The church dictated the calendar and its rhythms, with a proliferation of festivals.
 These festivals formed the habits, which formed the hearts, of the French.

 I believe Jaroslav Pelikan made the observation that Christian feasts all celebrate events that happened in observable time.
 We celebrate the Incarnation, resurrection, and ascension of Christ.
 We have days for remembering the Mother of God and saints of whose lives we have a record.
 The only obvious exception to this is Trinity Sunday.
 But the Trinitarian nature of God is not an abstract concept, but the concrete–though also mysterious–reality of the Universe.
 Celebrations of actual things can have a “natural” atmosphere about them.